ccamlr/Grym_Base_Case/README.md

 ### 4. Download a repository from GitHub

-The following applies to any repository but is here described for the Grym base case, here: https://github.com/ccamlr/Grym_Base_Case

-On that repository’s page, go to ‘Code’ and ‘download ZIP’:
+At the top of this page, go to ‘Code’ and ‘download ZIP’:

 ![](https://raw.githubusercontent.com/ccamlr/Grym_Base_Case/master/Readme_Images/Readme_img00.png)

 Extract the contents of that zip file on your computer.
-In the folder ‘Grym_Base_Case-master’ you will find an R project file named ‘Grym_Base_Case.Rproj’:
+In the resulting folder you will find an R project file named ‘Grym_Base_Case.Rproj’:

 ![](https://raw.githubusercontent.com/ccamlr/Grym_Base_Case/master/Readme_Images/Readme_img02.png)